vivecuervo7/fastendpoints-mediatr-examples/Presentation/pages/06-basic-endpoint-structure.md

 In this case, we're calling `SendOkAsync` which returns a response with a 200 status code.

-FastEndpoints offers quite a few convenience methods here &mdash; without listing them all, we have options such as `SendNotFoundAsync`, or `SendForbiddenAsync`.
+FastEndpoints offers quite a few convenience methods here.
+Without listing them all, we have options such as `SendNotFoundAsync`, or `SendForbiddenAsync` which do very much what the label says.

-The first gotcha that I encountered with FastEndpoints arose here.
+Now, the first gotcha that I encountered with FastEndpoints arose here.

 The usage of `await` makes it seem that we can execute code _after_ the request has been sent, but in practice I found that this was not the case.